 About JAEPSJournal of Applied Economics and Policy Studies (JAEPS) is an open-access, peer-reviewed academic journal hosted by Peking University Research Centre for Market Economy (RCME) and published by EWA Publishing.
 JAEPS is published monthly.
-JAEPS present latest theoretical and methodological discussions to bear on the scholarly works covering economic theories, econometric analyses, as well as multifaceted issues arising out of emerging concerns from different industries and debates surrounding latest policies.
-Situated at the forefront of the interdisciplinary fields of applied economics and policy studies, this journal seeks to bring together the scholarly insights centering on economic development, infrastructure development, macroeconomic policy, governance of welfare policy, policies and governance of emerging markets, and relevant subfields that trace to the discipline of applied economics, public policy, policy studies, and combined fields of the aforementioned.
+JAEPS present latest theoretical and methodological discussions to bear on the scholarly works covering economics, management and finance & accounting, as well as multifaceted issues arising out of emerging concerns from different industries and debates surrounding latest policies.
+Situated at the forefront of the interdisciplinary fields of applied economics and policy studies, this journal seeks to bring together the scholarly insights centering on economics, and relevant subfields that trace to the discipline of management, finance & accounting, and interdisciplinary fields the aforementioned.
 JAEPS is dedicated to the gathering of intellectual views by scholars and policymakers.
 The articles included are relevant for scholars, policymakers, and students of economics, policy studies, and otherwise interdisciplinary programs.For more details of the JAEPS scope, please refer to the Aim&Scope page.
 For more information about the journal, please refer to the FAQ page or contact info@ewapublishing.org. |

 | Aims & scope of JAEPS are: ·Economics ·Management ·Finance & Accounting ·Interdisciplinary Fields |